Photo by Anton Acosta on Unsplash

 The exact video specs TikTok recommends for maximum quality and reach.
 Resolution, aspect ratio, format, bitrate, and file size guidelines.

 Getting the best video resolution for TikTok right is the difference between a crisp, professional-looking video and a blurry mess that the algorithm buries.
-TikTok's compression is aggressive — if you upload a file that's already low quality, the result looks terrible.
+TikTok's compression is aggressive — and I've seen it destroy otherwise solid content just because the upload specs were wrong.

 TikTok's Optimal Video Specs

-Here are the recommended specs for maximum quality on TikTok:
+Here are the recommended specs for maximum quality on TikTok (per TikTok Creator Center official documentation):

 The sweet spot: 1080x1920, 30fps, MP4 (H.264), 10-15 Mbps bitrate.